| The Science of Virtue: According to Franklin, what is the worldly reward of virtue?

 To Franklin, religion's primary virtue lies in its utility.

-of original sin.
-Our flaws are not irremediable, merely bad habits
+original sin.
+Our flaws are not irremediable, merely bad habits that

-that can be corrected.
+can be corrected.
 How?
 Through being born again?
-Through an
+Through an ecstatic

-achieved by modifying behavior to achieve balance with the rational
+can be achieved by modifying behavior to achieve balance with the

 extinguish bad ones.
 That's not easy.
 Systematic application